Sergey Aksyonov: Domestic policy

 Aksyonov has promised that Ukrainian would cease to be an official language if Crimea joined Russia.
 "We use two languages on a daily basis – Russian and Crimean Tatar," Aksyonov said.
 "It's certain that the republic [of Crimea] will have two languages."
 Aksyonov's main goals for the immediate future of Crimea is to "use the funds, allocated for construction of infrastructures, for healthcare, energy and so on."
 Aksyonov has also pushed for the Crimean Bridge to be completed by 2018.

 Crimean Tatar minority

 Sergey Aksyonov has led efforts to stamp out dissent among ethnic Crimean Tatars over the annexation, saying "All activities aimed at non-recognition of Crimea's joining to Russia and non-recognition of the leadership of the country will face prosecution under the law and we will take a very tough stance on this."

 Homosexuals

 Aksyonov says homosexuals "have no chance" in Crimea, and that "we in Crimea do not need such people."
 He also promised that if gays tried to hold public gatherings, "our police and self-defense forces will react immediately and in three minutes will explain to them what kind of sexual orientation they should stick to."

+PMC "Convoy"

+After the start of the 2022 Russian invasion of Ukraine, Aksyonov created a private military company named Convoy.
+As of 2023, it was operating in Kherson Oblast.

+Family

+His father, Valery Nikolayevich Aksyonov (born 1949), worked as a radio equipment technician at the Lenin Factory in Bălți, Moldova, later becoming a foreman and workshop manager.
+He is the general director of Panel Systems LLC (Simferopol).
+Since September 2014, he has served as a deputy of the State Council of the Republic of Crimea.

+He has been married for over 25 years.
+His wife, Elena Alexandrovna Aksyonova (née Dobrynya), graduated from an agricultural academy with a degree in economics and works as an entrepreneur.